 Black hat SEO is the dark side.
 It means taking shortcuts and cheating with techniques intended to fool the search engines.
 Black hat SEO tactics can work, but be clear that it puts your website at risk of penalization.
-The risk can result in your website being de-indexed, which simply means Google may remove your site from search results.
+The risk can result in your website being de-indexed, which means Google may remove your site from search results.
 A penalized website is dead, which could result in a bankrupted business.
 Searchorb uses only white hat SEO.
 However, if you venture elsewhere, please be very careful working with unknown SEO experts or agencies.
 There are a lot of sharks in these waters.

 Although it may not be apparent, search engines like Google and Bing want you to succeed.
 As proof, Google has a “Search Engine Optimization Starter Guide.”
 Their guide is a Beginner’s Guide that you should read if you plan to try your hand at SEO.
-Google and Bing are also very supportive of efforts by companies like Searchorb Marketing and others who are doing it right in the SEO community.
-Google offers assistance to webmasters and SEO agencies through a help forum, direct phone calls, and live chats or hangouts.
+Google and Bing are also very supportive of companies like Searchorb Marketing and others who are doing it right in the SEO community.
+Google offers webmasters and SEO agencies assistance through a help forum, direct phone calls, and live chats or hangouts.

 The basic principles center on the fact that we should make web pages for users, not for search engines.
 We should not deceive users in any way.
 We avoid tricks or deception intended to improve ranking.
 The test questions we continuously ask ourselves are, “Does the page help the user?” and “Does this page add value by explaining, addressing, or solving something?”
 In the end, your website should be unique, engaging, and valuable.

-Avoid any automatically generated content, and it is usually poor quality.
+Avoid any automatically generated content, and it is usually of poor quality.
 Do not participate in link schemes.
 Never create pages that are duplicated or copied from other pages.
-Avoid cloaking, which means showing visitors different content that search engine crawlers.
+Avoid cloaking, which means showing visitors different content than search engine crawlers.
 Hiding content, text, and links is also a no-no. All in all, if you plan to do any SEO on your own, it is wise to have sound knowledge of Bing and Google Webmaster Guidelines.

-Best practice principles are fairly straight forward.
+Best practice principles are fairly straightforward.

-1. Create clear, engaging, and easy to find content for your website.
+1. Create clear, engaging, and easy-to-find content for your website.

 2. Make sure your page titles include the primary keyword or phrase.